All you need to know about the Dubrovnik Airport – flights, parking, transfers to the old town and Montenegro. Even a cave under the airport.

 A very convenient service to get you into the centre of town quickly and efficiently is the non-stop airport shuttle service.
-For 40 kuna, it takes the passengers between the Dubrovnik Airport and Dubrovnik main bus station in the Gruž Port.
+For 55 kuna, it takes the passengers between the Dubrovnik Airport and Dubrovnik main bus station in the Gruž Port.
 You can also purchase an open return ticket for 80 kuna.
 The bus also makes a stop at the Dubrovnik Cable Car station, just outside of the Old Town Dubrovnik.
 It does not pick up passengers at the Pile Gate any more, so don’t wait for it there.
 The service runs 7 days a week all year.
 You can buy tickets online.
 Journey time is about 40 minutes.

 Taxis are readily available at the airport for transfers to the old town of Dubrovnik.
 The price is in the region of 250 kuna, although try and agree the price in advance.
 Alternatively, Uber is also available in the city, and ordering via the ride-sharing app will set you back 180 kuna.

 In 2017, Korkyra travel agency announced a great addition to the transfer scene.
 They were organising a comprehensive shuttle service from the airport to various locations on Pelješac and Korčula.
-You can find more info on airport shuttle transfers to Peljesac, Korcula and other destinations here.
+You can find more info on airport shuttle transfers to Pelješac, Korčula and other destinations here.
 The Agency last published the schedule for the Korčula service in 2019.
 As soon as they announde the 2021 schedule, we’ll update the article with the link.

 If you would like to arrange a private transfer from the airport to Dubrovnik, further afield in Croatia or neighbouring Montenegro, contact us at [email protected] Subject Dubrovnik Transfer

-Dubrovnik may be in Croatia, but for tourists heading to Montenegro, the airport option in Dubrovnik has long been an attractive option.
+Dubrovnik is in Croatia, but for tourists heading to Montenegro, the airport at that location has long been an attractive option.

-While the distance is not great, the main border crossing can be VERY busy in season, and you are advised to take that into account.
-For a more in-depth look at visiting Montenegro from the Cilipi airport, here is a detailed TCN article on the subject which we wrote earlier.
+While the distance is not great, the main border crossing can be VERY busy in season.
+Be advised to take that into account when planning your trip.
+For a more in-depth look at visiting Montenegro from the Čilipi airport, here is a detailed TCN article on the subject which we wrote earlier.

 Dubrovnik and Split are two of the most popular destinations in Croatia for tourists to visit, with many flying into one city and out of the other.
 But there is no scheduled transfer from the airport to Split, and you will have to either have to organise a private transfer (please contact us on [email protected] for more details) or head into the city centre of Dubrovnik and organise onward travel.

 Dubrovnik and the Dalmatian coast may have the elite reputation, but the big boats are mooring in neighbouring Montenegro.
-The arrival of Porto Montenegro and, more recently, The Chedi at Lustica Bay, has put Montenegro ahead of Croatia in terms of luxury tourism, certainly for the superyacht owners, who enjoy excellent facilities in the hands of Croatia’s southern neighbour.
+The arrival of Porto Montenegro and, more recently, The Chedi at Lustica Bay, has put Montenegro ahead of Croatia in terms of luxury tourism.
+That certainly holds true for the superyacht owners, who enjoy excellent facilities in the hands of Croatia’s southern neighbour.

-Dubrovnik is still a huge draw, however, and the helicopter service from Tivat Airport, close to both Porto Montenegro and Lustica Bay, is very busy in the season with its 15-minute transfer across the border to the airport in Dubrovnik.
+Dubrovnik continues to be a huge draw for those tourists.
+The helicopter service from Tivat Airport is very busy in the high season, with its 15-minute transfer across the border to the airport in Dubrovnik.
+Tivat Airport is close to both Porto Montenegro and Lustica Bay.
 For more information, and to book, contact us at [email protected]

-One BIG addition to the 2019 scene will be American Airlines, who will be connecting the Pearl of the Adriatic with the United States with direct flights from Philadelphia, the first time Dubrovnik and the US have been connected directly since the Homeland War.
+One BIG addition to the airport was the American Airlines, who started connecting the Pearl of the Adriatic with the United States with direct flights from Philadelphia in 2019.
+It was the first time Dubrovnik and the USA have been connected directly since the Homeland War.
 It’s unclear whether and when the service might return.

 For the latest on flight news to Dubrovnik and the rest of Croatia, follow the designated TCN flights page.

 After the national carrier, Croatia Airlines, Dubrovnik used to belong to easyJet, who used to be the number 2 airline at the airport in terms of passenger traffic.
-They are followed by Jet2 and Vueling, and there are several low-cost carriers in the top 10 (see below).
+They were followed by Jet2 and Vueling, and there are several low-cost carriers in the top 10 (see below).

-One interesting addition is Ryanair, who announced in December 2018 that they would be commencing operations in Dubrovnik with flights from Dublin in June 2019.
-After many years of discussions and some 11 years after the Irish carrier put Zadar on the map, it remains to be seen how they will influence the Dubrovnik market.
+One interesting addition was Ryanair, who announced in December 2018 that they would be commencing operations in Dubrovnik with flights from Dublin in June 2019.
+After many years of discussions and a full decade after the Irish carrier put Zadar on the map, they didn’t have a long run at the airport before the pandemic hit.